parallelworks/workflow_tutorial/014_k8s_train_model/README.md

 # Workflow Description
 This workflow automates a machine learning training job on a Kubernetes cluster using kubectl.
 It trains a CNN on the MNIST dataset with PyTorch and GPU support.
+If any step fails, the workflow sends a notification..

 Key steps include:

 ### Authentication
 Authenticates kubectl with the specified cluster (default: minikubegpu) using the **pw client**.